This post is a contribution to Blog Action Day 2013 in which bloggers around the world reflect on this year’s theme, Human Rights.

 The teachers’ strike, just like the removals and the deterioration of the quality of life in the favelas, are all related to this model of the city that emphasizes the market instead of the people that live in the city.
 With the strike, we are seeing violent police repression, the criminalization of social movements, teachers and activists being sent to jail, all of this is involved in this [model], which is the close relationship between the State and private enterprise, and the lack of respect that the State is showing its population, especially in the provision of basic services.” — Vinícius Neves, teacher at a municipal school in Maré

 We are here because we want to strengthen the teachers’ struggle and take the opportunity to express that we cannot stand any more removals being carried out by Mayor Eduardo Paes, along with [Governor] Sérgio Cabral.
 We are united across various favelas, acting together and alongside the teachers… Education is being jeopardized in our country.
 Eduardo Paes wants to impose a system which would privatize and impair the education system.
 This is why the teachers are fighting.
-It is not just about the ‘Career Plan,’ it is for quality education.” — Noemia Magalhães, member of National Movement for the Fight for Housing (MNLM), a Duque de Caxias resident.
+It is not just about the ‘Career Plan,’ it is for quality education.” — Noemia Magalhães, member of National Movement of Housing Vindication (MNLM), a Duque de Caxias resident.